sensu/sensu-docs-legacy/source/docs/0.13/api-overview.md

 ### /health {#health}

-Check the status of the API's RabbitMQ & Redis connections, and query RabbitMQ's status (consumer and message counts).
+Check the status of the API's transport & Redis connections, and query the transport's status (consumer and message counts).

 See [API health documentation](api-health) for more information.

 ### /info {#info}

-List the Sensu version and the RabbitMQ and Redis connection information (the same information that /health uses to determine system health).
+List the Sensu version and the transport and Redis connection information (the same information that /health uses to determine system health).